lucasprag/blog/_posts/2023-07-25-how-to-get-unstuck.md

 ## Let it burn mindset

-Sometimes when I feel overwhelmed about the amount or difficulty of tasks I need to do.
+Sometimes I feel overwhelmed about the amount or the difficulty of tasks I need to do.
 When that happens, I pick one of them -- anyone of them, maybe giving some preferences if there are concerning negative consequences -- and just let the rest burn.

 Freeing my mind from the burden of worrying for all those _other_ tasks is what I'm looking for here.
 I might still do them or maybe I don't.
 It doesn't matter.
 This is the mindset.

 ## Wrapping up

 These are some things I've picked up during my life as a developer that helped me get unstuck.
+Another thing is asking for help, but that deserves its own post.
 If you have any more tips, let me know on twitter! 💪